Understanding school employment

 Payroll

-Check that your school is using all the staffing it is entitled to.
-This list will help you to overview payroll elements, and these regular tasks mean that your staff will get paid.
-The regular arrival of correct pay ensures they can meet their financial commitments.
-Even a few dollars missed off a payment or, even worse, having to wait a fortnight for pay can result in financial difficulties for people.
+The regular arrival of correct pay means staff can meet their financial commitments.
+Even a few dollars missed off a payment or, even worse, having to wait for pay can result in financial difficulties for people.

 • Confirm the staffing levels determined and paid for by the Ministry of Education.